Sioger/Docker_lab4_dockerfile/README.md

 If changing Apache welcome page content, edit index.html file.

 If changing current port Apache working on, edit apache_000-default_config_8080.txt and apache_ports_config_8080.txt files.
 For now port 8080 is set instead of 80.
 If setting up different port, change port 8080 to desired port.
-Remember to change it only in places where port 8080 is set.
-Other ports are for ssl, etc.

 Then run command to build new image with Dockerfile named web100: